kobotoolbox/docs/source/public_collections_advanced_search.md

 - The name of the survey, collection, question, block, or template;
 - The owner's username;
 - The description;
-- The summary, which contains all question labels; [and maybe other stuff?
-I don't remember]
+- The summary, which contains all question labels and languages;
 - The name of any assigned tag;
 - The object's UID.